FortuneStarDawn/MergeSort/README.md

 The sorting method is mergeSort.

-There are two version of mergeSort: Recursive and Non-recursive.
+There are two versions of mergeSort: Recursive and Non-recursive.

 The mergeSort function only need to get the set user want to sort,